Demonstration of a 1820 channel multiplexer for transition-edge sensor bolometers

-The two primary noise mechanisms in preceding systems have been due to the microwave synthesis chain and resonator two-level system (TLS) fluctuations \cite{silva2023microwave}.
+Previous work has identified two primary noise mechanisms in the multiplexed microwave SQUID readout currently used for CMB detectors: noise due to the synthesis of the microwave probe tones, and noise due to resonator two-level system (TLS) fluctuations \cite{silva2023microwave}.
 Assuming tone tracking readout, the equivalent TES current noise $i_n$ due to a voltage noise $v_{n,synth}$ on the feedline induced by the synthesis chain is

 where $\Phi_0$ is the magnetic flux quantum, $Q$ is the total quality factor, $Q_c$ is the quality factor of the coupling to the feedline, $f_r$ is the average resonator frequency, $M_{in}$ is mutual inductance of the sensor input to the SQUID, $V_{tone}$ is the amplitude of the voltage oscillation on the feedline due to the probe tone, $\Delta f_{pp}$ is the peak-to-peak swing of the resonator frequ ency, and $\Delta f_{BW}$ is the resonator bandwidth.
 The value and trend with microwave frequency of $v_{n,synth}$ depends on the implementation of the room temperature electronics as well as the flux ramp modulation frequency.
 Similarly, the equivalent TES current noise corresponding to a fractional frequency noise $S_{TLS}$ from TLS fluctuations is